-Note that, although the LDA-like inference algorithm of (12) yields significantly lower classification performance at the appearance level than that of (10), both strategies attain a classification accuracy of $\sim$ 73.3% at the contextual level.
+Note that, although the LDA-like inference algorithm of (12) yields significantly lower classification performance at the appearance level than that of (10), both strategies attain a classification accuracy of $\sim 73.3\%$ at the contextual level.
 Note also that, despite much weaker performance at appearance-level than (3), (12) performs substantially better at the contextual level.
 Together, these results suggest that the recognition performance at the appearance level is not necessarily a good predictor of performance at the contextual level.
 In particular, the relative performances of the three inference procedures advise against inference procedures that make hard decisions at the lower levels of recognition.

 To increase the cardinality of the training sets used for contextual modeling, 800 random sets of 30 patches are sampled per image, yielding 800 patch-SMNs per image.
 Image-SMNs are then computed from these, with (10) or (12).
-Table 2 reports the benefits of this data augmentation, showing that performance improves in both cases.
-For (10), classification accuracy improves from 73.33 to 77.20 percent, for (12) from 73.43 to 75.14 percent.
-Since (12) involves an iterative procedure, which is more expensive than the closed form of (10), and has weaker performance, we use (10) in the remaining experiments.
+Table II reports the benefits of this data augmentation, showing that performance improves in both cases.
+For (10) classification accuracy improves from 73.33% to 77.20%, for (12) from 73.43% to